NVIDIAAICITYCHALLENGE/AICity_TeamUW/README.md

 # Multiple-Kernel Based Vehicle Tracking Using 3D Deformable Model and Camera Self-Calibration for 2017 IEEE Smart World NVIDIA AI City Challenge
 This repository contains OUR source code of Track 1 and Track 2 for the NVIDIA AI City Challenge.
 The source code of Track 1 is built with options of HOG or YOLO v2 object detectors.
 The source code of Track 2 is developed based on the implementation by the honorable graduates from the Information Processing Lab, Dr. Kuan-Hui Lee, who is currently a research scientist at the Toyota Research Institute, and Dr. Chun-Te Chu, who is currently a software development engineer at Microsoft.

-Both Track 1 and Track 2 have been tested on NVIDIA Jetson TX2 developer kit.
+Both Track 1 and Track 2 have been tested on the NVIDIA Jetson TX2 developer kit.
 Dependencies include CUDA, cuDNN, OpenCV library and g++ compiler.

 ## Introduction

 ### 2017 IEEE Smart World NVIDIA AI City Challenge

 The AI City Challenge by IEEE Smart World and NVIDIA aim to bring together the following:

 1. A traffic camera video dataset of reasonable quality.
 2. A collaborative annotation effort among participating teams to label the dataset.
 3. Powerful GPU computing infrastructure, from cloud to edge, to enable the training and inferencing of models for real-time detection and classification of objects.
 4. A panel of subject matter experts to advise on AI City analytics and help with problems related to safety and congestion.

 The Challenge comprise of two tracks:

 1. Track 1 - AI City Foundation Track - Teams use the training set data and labels to develop algorithms and models for basic machine learning tasks, such as object detection, and classification.
 2. Track 2 - AI City Applications Track - Teams leverage available datasets to propose and develop AI City applications geared towards solving salient problems related to safety and/or congestion in an urban environment.